The Complete Guide to Hiking Half Dome in Yosemite National Park

 How hard is the Half Dome hike?

+The Half Dome hike is considered very strenuous.
+The round-trip distance is roughly 14–16 miles with about 4,800–5,000 feet of elevation gain.
+Most hikers take 10–12 hours to complete the full route.
 The most physically demanding sections are the Sub Dome staircase and the final cable climb, which require both endurance and a comfort with steep exposure.
 With proper preparation, many reasonably fit hikers can complete the hike successfully.

 Do you need a permit to hike Half Dome?

+Yes.
+A permit is required to climb the Half Dome cables when they are installed.
 The National Park Service limits the cables to roughly 300 hikers per day to protect the trail and manage crowding.

 You can apply through: